Tacoma Dome: American football

 It was the site of the NCAA Division I-AA football championship game in 1985 and 1986.
-The venue also hosted Seattle Seahawks scrimmages and an annual rivalry game between the Pacific Lutheran University and the University of Puget Sound, both based in the Tacoma area.
+The venue also hosted Seattle Seahawks scrimmages and an annual rivalry game between Pacific Lutheran University and the University of Puget Sound, both based in the Tacoma area.
 A trophy for the rivalry game, unveiled in 2021, depicts the Tacoma Dome and the city skyline.

 The short-lived Tacoma Express, a semi-professional American football team playing in the Minor League Football System, played an exhibition game against the Moscow Bears of the Soviet Union American Football League on July 2, 1990.
 The Express won 61–0 against the Bears, whose roster included rugby players and track-and-field athletes, in front of 1,303 spectators; it was the first time that a Soviet Union football team had played in the United States.
 The team had planned to play their regular season games at the Tacoma Dome, but were unable to afford the venue and moved to the Stadium Bowl.